JuliaAI/DecisionTree.jl/README.md

 Pkg.add("MLJDecisionTreeInterface")
 ```

-Detailed usage instructions are availaible for each model using the
+Detailed usage instructions are available for each model using the
 `doc` method.
 For example:

 ```julia